Developing A Pain In The Neck

 It's too long a saga to explain the other (grandchildren related!) story that finally prompted me to go to a chiropractor to be told what was fairly obvious to everyone who knows me – even me!
 Namely, bad posture and too many hours at the computer.
 But you don't really like to admit they're right!

 Chronic Neck And Shoulder Pain

 The pain probably started about six months ago.
-But I was busy with my Dad’s ill-health and keeping my business going at the same time, so I neglected it.
+But I was busy with my Dad's ill-health and keeping my business going at the same time, so I neglected it.
 Finally I gave in, paid my money, visited a chiropractor and started the journey of looking for neck pain help.
-Although the chiropractor gave me some excellent tips, and focused my mind on improving the problem – somehow that focus keeps straying to my home business, which is much more fun than watching my posture.
+Although the chiropractor gave me some excellent tips, and focused my mind on improving the problem – somehow that focus keeps straying to my home business, which is much more interesting than watching my posture.

 As a further call to action, the other day my friend Sonal Talwar had a helpful post on her health blog with tips for promoting a healthy back.
 When you've read that, please come back here and read what I did to supplement the neck pain relief tips from Sonal and what the chiropractor advised!